 3. Plan Your Content in Advance

-Use something called “Content Calendar” or “Editorial Calendar.”
-A content calendar is a simple scheduler you use to plan out your content for the upcoming month or year.
+Use this AI tool, content calendar or editorial calendar.
+A content calendar is a simple scheduler you use to plan out your content ideas for the upcoming month or year.

 This is a frequently asked question!